 The book 1 starts with an elaborate section on the Korean alphabet, which is excellent.
 From then on it tries to strike a balance between situational dialogue (self introduction, asking for directions), vocabulary and grammar.
 This approach is very similar to traditional textbooks published by Korean universities.
 I personally believe that as a beginner, there should be laser focus on learning all the basic grammar concepts as soon as possible, the reason for which I have explained in this post.
 You will pick up some vocabulary along the way anyway.
 The other parts distract from that focus and somewhat slows down progress.

-Also for self study purposes, there are not detailed enough explanation of grammar concepts as compared with other course materials I mentioned in the Miss Elly Korean Self Study Guide.
+Also for self study purposes, there are not detailed enough explanation of grammar concepts as compared with other course materials I mentioned in this website.
 For example, regarding the subject marker particle and topic marker particle that we all kind of struggle with as a beginner, the explanation from Vitamin Korean are quite brief as below:

 “This particle is used with a noun to indicate that the noun is the subject of the sentence.
 When the noun ends in a vowel, 가 is used and when it ends in a consonant, 이 is used.”